comaniac/incubator-tvm-site/_posts/2020-07-15-how-to-bring-your-own-codegen-to-tvm.md

 Note that the pre-implemented op-based DNNL functions are in [src/runtime/contrib/dnnl/dnnl.cc](https://github.com/apache/incubator-tvm/blob/8a0249cd4d12a2eb1a4e7a692a9265bc63fec5c8/src/runtime/contrib/dnnl/dnnl.cc).

-Since the rest implementation in [`src/relay/backend/contrib/dnnl/codegen.cc`](https://github.com/apache/incubator-tvm/blob/8a0249cd4d12a2eb1a4e7a692a9265bc63fec5c8/src/relay/backend/contrib/dnnl/codegen.cc) are too DNNL specific to be dived into details in this post, we will stop here.
+Since the rest of the implementation in [`src/relay/backend/contrib/dnnl/codegen.cc`](https://github.com/apache/incubator-tvm/blob/8a0249cd4d12a2eb1a4e7a692a9265bc63fec5c8/src/relay/backend/contrib/dnnl/codegen.cc) are too DNNL specific to be dived into details in this post, we will stop here.
 The main idea is implementing a Relay graph visitor ([L138](https://github.com/apache/incubator-tvm/blob/8a0249cd4d12a2eb1a4e7a692a9265bc63fec5c8/src/relay/backend/contrib/dnnl/codegen.cc#L138)) to visit the given Relay function and generate the above C code.
 As long as your codegen is able to generate the TVM runtime compatible C code, you can fully customize the codegen to fit your requirements.

 ### C Source Compilation
-As you may have noticed, the output of `DNNLCompiler` is a module with the generated C code in text format, which has not been compiled by `gcc` to be executable binary.
+As you may have noticed, the output of `DNNLCompiler` is a module with the generated C code in text format, which has not been compiled by `gcc` to be an executable binary.
 In fact, the generated C code will be compiled when users call `export_libray(mod)`, like the following code snippet:

 ```python
 def update_lib(lib):